abhinavkashyap/sciwing/README.md

 # ![sciwing logo]( https://sciwing.s3.amazonaws.com/sciwing.png)
-A Modern Toolkit for Scientific Document Processing from [WING-NUS](https://wing.comp.nus.edu.sg/)
+A Modern Toolkit for Scientific Document Processing from [WING-NUS](https://wing.comp.nus.edu.sg/).
+You can find our technical report  here: https://arxiv.org/abs/2004.03807

 [![Build Status](https://travis-ci.com/abhinavkashyap/sciwing.svg?token=AShdNBksk5K9Pxg45w3H&branch=master)](https://travis-ci.com/abhinavkashyap/sciwing) ![Open Issues](https://img.shields.io/github/issues/abhinavkashyap/sciwing) ![Last Commit](https://img.shields.io/github/last-commit/abhinavkashyap/sciwing) [![Updates](https://pyup.io/repos/github/abhinavkashyap/sciwing/shield.svg)](https://pyup.io/repos/github/abhinavkashyap/sciwing/) ![](https://img.shields.io/badge/contributions-welcome-success)

 SciWING is a modern framework from WING-NUS to facilitate Scientific Document Processing.
 It is built on PyTorch and believes in modularity from ground up and easy to use interface.
 SciWING includes many pre-trained models for fundamental tasks in Scientific Document Processing for practitioners.
-It has the following advantages
+It has the following advantages:

 - **Modularity**  - The framework embraces modularity from ground-up. **SciWING** helps in creating new models by combining multiple re-usable modules.
 You can combine different modules and experiment with new approaches in an easy manner